 - The delivery of healthcare services will become more marketing-driven.

 As healthcare moves toward value rather than volume, patient care and service provider compensation will undergo a profound transformation.
 The state of healthcare is constantly being refined.
-With healthcare consumerism on the rise, this should generate a more efficient, cost-effective system for all.
+With healthcare consumerism on the rise and the consumerism definition continually evolving, this should generate a more efficient, cost-effective system for all.

 DataPath Summit is a cloud-based platform for CDH account administration, including FSAs, DCAP, HRAs,and QSEHRAs, and features secure, streamlined financial processing, including debit cards and electronic payments.